 Even sasquatch needs an occasional salt fix, so it makes sense Lancaster County and its saline wetlands leads the state in reported bigfoot sightings.

-“They go where the salt is,” said Harriet McFeely, a bigfoot investigator from Hastings.
+“They go where the salt is,” said Harriett McFeely, a bigfoot investigator from Hastings.
 “And that’s where the salt is.”

 In the past 60 years, researchers have logged nearly 30 sightings or signs of bigfoot in the Lincoln area, beginning in the 1950s with mass murderer Charles Starkweather’s depiction of a bearlike woman peering into his bedroom window, and the mournful howls she made.